awsdocs/aws-net-developer-guide/doc_source/sqs-apis-intro.rst

 Low-Level APIs
 --------------

-The the SDK provides low-level APIs for programming with |SQS|.
+The SDK provides low-level APIs for programming with |SQS|.
 These APIs typically consist of sets of matching request-and-response objects that correspond to HTTP-based API calls focusing on their corresponding service-level constructs.